rmasters/iss-pistreamer/README.md

 ### If you have a Raspberry Pi and just want it working...

-This is the current "simple" installation method :smile: - installing Ansible on the Raspberry Pi, and applying this playbook locally.
+This is the current "simple" installation method :smile: - installing Ansible on the Raspberry Pi, and applying [this playbook][pb] locally.
 If you're comfortable with Ansible and remote provisioning, by all means do that instead.

 1. Follow the [instructions to install Raspbian Desktop][raspbian-desktop],
     a.
 After you've copied to your SD card - create an empty file called `ssh`